Alanur-dev/F1-Project-Human-Power-vs-Horse-Power/README.md

 - `f1_data/`
   - All CSV files used in the project.
   - `Formula 1_Github version.ipynb` – main analysis notebook (data preparation, modeling, SHAP analysis)
+- `.gitignore`
+  - Ensures local / system files and secrets (e.g., Kaggle API credentials) are not committed.

+> **Note:** Kaggle API keys are stored locally in `~/.kaggle/kaggle.json` and are never included in this repository.

 ---